Fujifilm X-T3 vs Olympus E-1

 It is notable that the X-T3 offers wifi support, while the E-1 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the E-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the X-T3 and the E-1 have been discontinued, but can regularly be found used on eBay.
+The E-1 was replaced by the Olympus E-3, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is the Fujifilm X-T3 better than the Olympus E-1 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (26 vs 4.9MP) with a 134% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.